"We often see obstacles

 Yesterday, I was sharing a story by Bashar that indicated that events are all neutral and devoid of meaning.
 It is we who add the meaning to the event, and the most interesting part of that is that we get to always, always, always, choose the meaning we give an event.
 And, even better is that we can change the meaning when we used to see it one way and now we can see it in a completely different light.

 It's the same with so-called obstacles, roadblocks, and other such impediments to our progress toward what we want.
 Is that the definition of delayed gratification?
 Hmm.
 As in yesterday's story, the obstacles we see and feel are actually neutral.
-We see them as negative, as blockages, because of the meaning we have developed over time and the influence of others on our points of view.
+We see them as negative, or as blockages, because of the meaning, we have developed over time and the influence of others on our points of view.
 However, we can change that should we desire to do so.

 We can choose to see being fired from a job as being a very negative event, or it can be a joyous event.
 We can see lack, or we can see abundance.
 And anywhere in between.
-Reality is reality and it is totally up to us what reality means to us.
+Reality is the reality and it is totally up to us what reality means to us.
 That's when it becomes our reality.

 Obstacles Or Gateways?
 It's All In Our Interpretation Of Our View.